SpecFlowOSS/SpecFlowWiki/Plugins.md

 Creating a plugin is fairly simple.
 There are 3 types of plugins supported:
 * Runtime
 * Generator
-* Runtime- Generator
+* Runtime Generator

-If you configure a plugin, SpecFlow assumes it is a Runtime- Generator- Plugin.
-If your plugin is either for Runtime or Generator, you have to configure this.
+By default, SpecFlow assumes plugins are Runtime Generator plugins.
+If your plugin is either a Runtime or Generator plugin, you need to add this information to the configuration.

 Example for a Runtime plugin:
 ```xml